jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-The notes marked with a star are somewhat lower than the corresponding notes of our tempered system
+The notes marked with a star are somewhat lower than the corresponding notes of our tempered system.

-Vallotti found the scale between the eighth and sixteenth overtones, the major chord in 4 : 5 : 6, and the minor chord in 10 : 12 : f5.
-But this did
+Vallotti found the scale between the eighth and sixteenth overtones, the major chord in 4:5:6, and the minor chord in 10:12:15.
+But this did not account for the _consonance_; this element consists, according to Rameau, in the fact that we conceive the tones of the chord as _belonging_ to the funda- mental; g and e′ are consonant with c because they resolve or find their point of repose in it.
+But we cannot conceive e″, g″, b″, as belonging to c without destroying the consonance.

-not account for the consonance; this element consists, according to Rameau, in the fact that we conceive the tones of the chord as belonging to the funda- mental ; g and e' are consonant with c because they resolve or find their point of repose in it.
-But we cannot conceive e", g", b", as belonging to c without destroying the consonance.
+Kirnberger accepted the overtones as an explanation of the major conso- nant chord; paid no attention to the inconsistency involved in not carrying it out further; gave up Rameau's explanation of the diminished triad and of the major chord with an added sixth, and held to the thoroughbass system of figuring the inversions.
+He saw no need of any alterations in the system;

-Kirnberger accepted the overtones as an explanation of the major conso- nant chord ; paid no attention to the inconsistency involved in not carrying it out further ; gave up Rameau's explanation of the diminished triad and of the major chord with an added sixth, and held to the thoroughbass system of figuring the inversions.
-He saw no need of any alterations in the system ; he regarded the major, minor and diminished triads as equally justified and well-founded, and he accepted, besides, these four kinds of seventh-chords as normal harmonies, viz., major chords with major and minor sevenths, and minor and diminished chords with minor sevenths.
-Kirnberger's system has maintained itself in practical instruction books, with no essential modifica- tions, to the present day.
-Since Rameau, the sole criterion for distinguishing normal chords, inversions and suspensions has been the formation by thirds ;
+he regarded the major, minor and diminished triads as equally justified and well-founded, and he accepted, besides, these four kinds of seventh-chords as normal harmonies, viz., major chords with major and minor sevenths, and minor and diminished chords with minor sevenths.
+Kirnberger’s system has maintained itself in practical instruction books, with no essential modifica- tions, to the present day. _Since Rameau, the sole criterion for distinguishing_ _normal chords, inversions and suspensions has been the_ <sc>formation by thirds</sc>;
-i. e., chords which form a series of thirds above the bass note have been regarded as normal ; those which are formed in the same way, but have some other tone than the root in the bass, have been regarded as inversions ; and, finally, those which could not be resolved into a series of thirds have been regarded as accidental formations, — as suspensions.
+_i. e._, chords which form a series of thirds above the bass note have been regarded as normal; those which are formed in the same way, but have some other tone than the root in the bass, have been regarded as inversions; and, finally, those which could not be resolved into a series of thirds have been regarded as accidental formations,—as suspensions.
 This building up of thirds into chords was carried beyond sevenths, to ninths, elevenths and thirteenths, although they had to be used, practically, in elliptical forms.
-J. H. Knecht, especially, carried these monstrous chords to extremes; but j there was soon a reaction from this, and the chord of the ninth became the
+J. H. Knecht, especially, carried these monstrous chords to extremes; but there was soon a reaction from this, and the chord of the ninth became the

 ---